percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.encrypting.rst

 Restoring Encrypted Backups
 ================================================================================

-|xtrabackup| offers the :option:`--copy-back` option to restore a backup to the
+*Percona XtraBackup* offers the :option:`--copy-back` option to restore a backup to the server's :term:`datadir`:
-server's :term:`datadir`:

 .. code-block:: bash